kubernetes/website/docs/user-guide/federation/federated-services.md

 3. That the login credentials provided to the Cluster Federation API for the clusters have the correct authorization and quota to create services in the relevant namespace in the clusters.
 Again you should see associated error messages providing more detail in the above log file if this is not the case.
 4. Whether any other error is preventing the service creation operation from succeeding (look for `service-controller` errors in the output of `kubectl logs federation-controller-manager --namespace federation`).

-#### I can create a Federated Service successfully, but no matching DNS records are created in my DNS provider.
+#### I can create a federated service successfully, but no matching DNS records are created in my DNS provider.
 Check that:

 1. Your federation name, DNS provider, DNS domain name are configured correctly.
 Consult the [federation admin guide](/docs/admin/federation/) or  [tutorial](https://github.com/kelseyhightower/kubernetes-cluster-federation) to learn